 Dr. Norhayati is a specialist dental surgeon having her own dental clinic.
 On every Wednesday of the week she provides dental consultations to patients at Hospital Kelana, where she is provided a room for her consultation work.
 She bills the patients direct.
-The healthcare services provided by her are subject to a standard rate.
+The healthcare services provided by her are subject to standard rate due to the room given to her is not registered or licensed healthcare facility.